DSC-TCET/gdsc-tcet-website/CONTRIBUTION.md

 5. Make changes and then do a pull request.
 6. Update the fork with sync'
 7. Merge your branch into our master branch.
+8. Don't forget to sync your forked repo!!!

 ## Running the project.
 * In order to run the project, please look into [Read.me](https://github.com/DSC-TCET/gdsc-tcet-website/blob/master/README.md) file.